melliott7264/code-quiz/README.md

 This is a timed quiz on JavaScript code:

 - This purpose of this project is to reinforce JavaScript coding skills by:
-    - acctually implementing a challenging JavaScript application and
+    - actually implementing a challenging JavaScript application and
     - by providing Javascript students the opportunity strengthen their retention of JavaScript code syntax.